groggero95/tsca/REPORT.md

   * rand_b: return a random `bigint_t` number:
     * bigint_t rand_b( void );

-To check the actual implemetations of those functions, refer to the file [bigint.c].
+To check the actual implementations of those functions, refer to the file [bigint.c].

 ### RSA ecryption